NadimGhaznavi/Db4E/pages/ops/Setup-the-Monero-Daemon-as-a-Service.md

 ## Startup Script

-The `start-monerod.sh` script reads it's settings from the `monerod.ini` file. this script is not usually called directory.
+The `start-monerod.sh` script reads it's settings from the `monerod.ini` file. this script is not usually called directly.
 Instead it is called from *systemd*.
+This file should be created in `/opt/prod/monerod/bin`.

 A few things to note about this script.